dustinpfister/blog_posts/_posts/js-web-storage.md

 ## 3 - Save state system from my cross hairs canvas example

-So now that I have covered a basic example of using the web storage API I thought I would write a section on the code that I worked out for the save state system that I am using in one of my canvas examples.
+So now that I have covered a basic example of using the web storage API I thought I would write a section on the code that I worked out for the save state system that I am using in one of my [canvas examples](/2020/03/23/canvas-example/).
+The specif example in question is my [cross hairs game example](/2020/07/29/canvas-example-game-crosshairs/) that I spent a fair about of time working on a while back.

 ### 3.1 - striped down game.hs module with save state code